robertfederico/admin-dashboard/README.md

 Generate a new application key

     php artisan key:generate

+Create an empty database and update .env file

+    In the .env file fill in the DB_HOST, DB_PORT, DB_DATABASE, DB_USERNAME, and DB_PASSWORD options to match the credentials of the database you just created.

 Run the database migrations and populate the database with seed data (**Set the database connection in .env before migrating**)

     php artisan migrate:refresh --seed

+Development

+    npm run dev

 Start the local development server

     php artisan serve

 You can now access the server at http://localhost:8000